-We plan to implement the following two major demos:
+We plan to implement the following major demos:

 - 1. Have a quad that tracks an object on the ground, or in air, and maintains a set distance away from it. - 2.
-Have multiple quads running at the same time flying together.
+Have multiple quads running at the same time flying together. - 3.
+Have multiple types of quads running at the same time flying together.